core-wg/oscore/draft-ietf-core-object-security.md

 The encrypted options are in general omitted from the protected CoAP message and not visible to intermediary nodes (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}).
 Hence the actions resulting from the use of corresponding options is analogous to the case of communicating directly with the endpoint.
 For example, a client using an ETag option will not be served by a proxy.

-However, some options that are encrypted need to be readable in the protected CoAP message to support certain proxy functions.
-A CoAP option that may be both encrypted in the COSE object of the protected CoAP message, and also unencrypted as CoAP option in the protected CoAP message, is called "duplicate".
-The "encrypted" value of a duplicate option is intended for the destination endpoint and the "unencrypted" value is intended for a proxy.
-The unencrypted value is not integrity protected.
+Options which have special processing are:

-* The Max-Age option is duplicate.
+* Max-Age is both encrypted and unencrypted.
 The unencrypted Max-Age SHOULD have value zero to prevent caching of responses.
 The encrypted Max-Age is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.

-* The Observe option is duplicate.
+* The Observe option is both encrypted and unencrypted.
 If Observe is used, then the encrypted Observe and the unencrypted Observe SHALL have the same value.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

-* The block options Block1 and Block2 are duplicate.
-The encrypted block options are used for end-to-end secure fragmentation of payload into blocks and protected information about the fragmentation (block number, last block, etc.).
-The MAC from each block is included in the calculation of the MAC for the next block's (see {{AAD}}).
-In this way, each block in ordered sequence from the first block can be verified as it arrives.
-The unencrypted block option allows for arbitrary proxy fragmentation operations, which cannot be verified by the endpoints.
-An intermediary node can generate an arbitrarily long sequence of blocks.
-However, since it is possible to protect fragmentation of large messages, there SHALL be a security policy defining a maximum unfragmented message size such that messages exceeding this size SHALL be fragmented by the sending endpoint.
-Hence an endpoint receiving fragments of a message that exceeds maximum message size SHALL discard this message.

-* The size options Size1 and Size2 are duplicate, analogously to the block options.
+* The Proxy-Uri options is modified to have a specific format.
+If a Proxy-Uri is used, then the value is split into the unencrypted Uri {{AAD}} and the Uri-Path and Uri-Query options (according to section 6.4 of {{RFC7252}}).
+The Proxy-Uri is replaced with the unencrypted Uri and the Uri-Path and Uri-Query options are placed on the encrypted message.
+If Uri-Path and Uri-Query options exist when processing starts, the processing fails.

 Specifications of new CoAP options SHOULD specify how they are processed with OSCOAP.
-New COAP options SHALL be encrypted and integrity protected.
-New COAP options SHOULD NOT be duplicate unless a forwarding proxy needs to read the option.
-If an option is registered as duplicate, the duplicate value SHOULD NOT be the same as the end-to-end value, unless the proxy is required by specification to be able to read the end-to-end value.
+If they do not, then they SHALL be treated as encrypted options.

 # The COSE Object # {#sec-obj-cose}